 The Olympics bring people together from around the world, not just to cheer on the athletes from their country and from other countries, but to witness profound moments of physical feats and team camaraderie, and to remember that a big world exists outside of our geographical boundaries.
 It’s also a reminder that a whole lot of music exists outside of our countries and languages of origin, and an opportunity to expand our musical boundaries.

-To get yourself in a global mindset before the 2021 Olympics begin on July 23, we’ve put together a playlist of music from artists around the world.
+To get yourself in a global mindset for the 2022 Olympics, we’ve put together a playlist of music from artists around the world.
 You can find the Spotify link at the bottom!

 Kinder is a music project by sisters Briony and Savannah Osei from Maitland, Australia.
 Their 2020 song “Come Along (feat.
 A.GIRL)” is a celebration of their Ghanaian heritage.
 At a writing camp, the sisters connected with R&B artist A.GIRL, who shared the same desire to celebrate her heritage from New Zealand through song.
 After starting out as DJs and songwriters, Briony and Savannah’s manager encouraged them to start singing their own music.
 Kinder was recently signed to Warner Music and is working on an EP.